1960–61 Stoke City F.C. season: League

-Stoke took 18th place in the Second Division at the end of Waddingtons first season in charge their away form letting them down badly with just three wins recorded and 12 goals scored.
-And for the first time since the 1907–08 season the average home attendance was under 10,000 as Waddington realised that much work was required to turn around the fortunes of Stoke City.
+Stoke took 18th place in the Second Division at the end of Waddington's first season in charge their away form letting them down badly with just three wins recorded and 12 goals scored and for the first time since the 1907–08 season the average home attendance was under 10,000.

 FA Cup

 In the FA Cup Stoke made it to the fifth round before losing to Newcastle United after beating West Ham United and a tricky three matches against Aldershot.

 League Cup

 The 1960–61 season was also the start of a new cup competition the Football League Cup, Stoke made an embarrassing start losing 3–1 to Fourth Division Doncaster Rovers.
-Stoke didn't even score as Rovers defender Tommy Hymers scored an own goal giving him the dubious honour of being Stoke's first League Cup goalscorer.
+Doncaster defender Tommy Hymers scored an own goal giving him the dubious honour of being Stoke's first League Cup goalscorer.